sadkotheguest/ch32v307-cmake-vsc-noos-template/README.md

 ## Software provides

-- RT-Thread 4.1.1 port for risc-v rv32imafc using QingKeV4 (a.k.a.
+- SPL privided by WCH for risc-v rv32imafc using QingKeV4 (a.k.a.
 RISC-V4F in WCH literature)
 - FPU support (F) and compressed mode support (C)
 - Support RISC-V4F fast stack saving/restore on interrupt without the WCH propietary gcc extensions
-- UART1 serial over WCHLink
-- USB Device support (implementing USB CDC example) via CherryUSB
-- Implemented RT-Thread drivers: ADC, DAC, GPIO, SoftI2C, UART
-- FinSH shell over UART1
+- SVD for register viewer

 ## Requeriments